 Do you know enough?

-investments?
+manage a diversified portfolio of investments?
 Do you know the tax

 What if your relationship with others in the fund changes?